noamross/openquals/Quals Reading List.md

 -   Root system decay
 -   Needle Blight
--   White pine blister and fusifirm rust
+-     blister and fusifirm rust
 -   Dwarf mistletoe

 Do the same for insects from our [forest outbreaks seminar]